Real Life

 • it may help other living organisms to reproduce.

-The standard 'difficult question' here is whether viruses are alive.
-The question is unimportant: you can define 'alive' in whatever way is most convenient.
-They are not living organisms in the sense I describe above; on the other hand, they clearly belong to the 'living matter' category - in a universe without life, viruses could not exist.
+So, within this framework, it is reasonable to describe a viable virus as being alive.
+But people do like to argue about whether viruses are alive.
+It seems to me that the question is ultimately unimportant: you can define 'alive' in whatever way is most convenient for the context in which you are working.
+They are not living organisms (as described above); on the other hand, they clearly belong to the 'living matter' category - they can be killed, and in a universe without life, viruses could not exist.

 E-mail me when people leave their comments –